Runaway Traveller

 Find something you’re passionate about and share your knowledge as a tour guide.
 You can find entry-level roles doing anything from guiding people through a museum to white water rafting.
 You may deal with some weirdos or super high-maintenance people, and you have to stay on your toes to make sure you’re meeting everyone’s needs.
 But helping people learn more about a new place or introducing them to a fun activity can be super rewarding.

-We always meet really cool people working as guides when we do outdoor adventure activities that require guides — even bungee jumping!
-(The guy tying me to the cord told me he’d just started two weeks ago and had no experience, which was terrifying, but my fault for asking.
+We always meet really cool people working as guides when we do outdoor adventure activities — even bungee jumping!
+(The guy tying me to the cord told me he’d just started two weeks ago and had no experience, which was terrifying.
+But my fault for asking.
 I didn’t die, so good for him.)

 As tours are rarely conducted in more than one language at a time, you can find these nomad jobs without being fluent in the local language.
-Like, you could live in Japan and speak absolutely no Japanese but still find a job offering tours around Tokyo or Kyoto to other English-speakers.
+Like, you could live in Norway and speak absolutely no Norwegian but still find a job guiding other English-speakers around Tromsø during Northern Lights season.

 Fruit Picking / Other Farm Work